geometalab/docker-pandoc/README.md

 ### Building and pushing

-This uses the pytest above to verify the image is working.
+To verify the image is working, this uses pytest.

 `./build_and_push.sh`